json420/degu/doc/degu.util.rst

     Reconstruct a relative URI from an RGI *request* argument.

-    This function is especially useful for reverse-proxy applications when building the URI used in their forwarded HTTP client request.
+    This function is especially useful for RGI reverse-proxy applications when building the URI used in their forwarded HTTP client request.

     For example, when there is no query: